NJIT-CS490-SP21/project1-oo89/README.md

 The file app.py is the principal file of the application where is imported all the libraries I need to run this project and the others I created. for more information check app.py file.

-I added from bs4 import BeautifulSoup that helped with scrapSongUrl method to uses the Lyrics.
-To install is uses $ pip install beautifulsoup4.

 Flask was initialized, I also create a list with my 7 artist id from Spotify.
 You can have then by going to Spotify and find your artist, then click on share, then copy Spotify URL.
 Following you will need to paste to any text editor and copy the id from the link.
 Example: spotify:artist:2cy1zPcrFcXAJTP0APWewL --->> remove spotify:artist: